nicksagona/popcorn-v1-legacy/README.md

     $pop = new Pop\Pop();

-    // Auto-routes to the "hello" method
+    // Auto-routes to the "hello()" method in the class "Foo"
     $pop->get('/hello/:name*', 'Foo');

 ### A Wildcard Example